Sh0g0-1758/FLivGen/Fed_Framework/README.md

 • Step 1: participants locally compute training gradients, mask a selection of gradients with, differential privacy and send masked results to the server;
 • Step 2: Server performs secure aggregation without learning information about any participant;
 • Step 3: Server send back the aggregated results to participants;
-• Step 4: Participants update their respective model with the decrypted gradients.
+• Step 4: Participants update their respective model with the aggregated gradients.

 <img src="./assets/fourth.png" alt="FHE" height=500 width=700>
 <hr>